nats-io/nats.deno/jetstream.md

 the processes preventing some processes from booking more messages while others are idle.

-A more reliable approach is to simply use `next()` or `consume({max_messages: 1})`.
-This makes it so that if you start or stop processes you automatically scale your processing.
+A more balanced approach is to simply use `next()` or `consume({max_messages: 1})`.
+This makes it so that if you start or stop processes you automatically scale your processing, and if there's a failure you won't delay the redelivery of messages that were in flight but never processed by the client.

 #### Callbacks